 This course consists of text, video, and activities.
+Watch a preview.

 This training is being delivered in a 508-compliant interface.
 During development of this training, we attempted to make the content accessible to individuals using screen readers.
 If you encounter trouble accessing the instructional materials by screen reader, or need any other accommodations in order to access the instructional materials, please contact NWCPHP, and we will do our best to make sure the content is accessible to you.